Tingrith: History

 In the 1870s, Tingrith was described as:A parish in Woburn district, Beds; 4 miles E of Woburn, and 4½ SE of Ridgmount r. station.
 Real property, £1,450.
 Pop., 226.
 Houses, 38.
 The living is a rectory in the diocese of Ely.
 Value, £240.* Patrons, Misses Trevor.
 The church is chiefly later English.

 In the past, the most common occupation for males over the age of 20 in Tingrith was agricultural labour; in 1831 70% of males over the age of 20 were working in agriculture.
 Other popular occupations during this time were: farmers employing labourers, retail, professionals and servants.
 In 1881 agricultural work was still very popular in the Tingrith area, with 64% of males working in agriculture.
 Although information for male occupations was well recorded, 50% of female occupations were unknown in 1881.
 Of the female occupations that were recorded in 1881, the most common were for women to work in the domestic services or offices or working with dress.
 As 84% of the occupations were labourers or servants in 1831, it can interpreted that Tingrith at this time was a lower class area.
 Along with this, in 1831 only 11% of the population were employers or professionals.

-As seen from the graphs above, today in Tingrith, the most common occupations for males are leading roles, such as managers, directors or senior officials.
-This is closely followed by jobs in skilled trade.
-This is very different to the most common occupation in 1881, which was agriculture; very little of this is seen in Tingrith today.
-The most common occupation among females is a working professional; this is closely followed by jobs in leading roles, such as managers, directors and senior officials.
-It is clear that far more women are working today than back in 1881, as far more of their occupations are recorded.
+As seen from the graphs above, in Tingrith in 2011, the most common occupations for males were leading roles, such as managers, directors or senior officials.
+This was closely followed by jobs in skilled trade.
+This was very different to the most common occupation in 1881, which was agriculture; very little of which is now seen in Tingrith.
+The most common occupation among females was a working professional; this was closely followed by jobs in leading roles, such as managers, directors and senior officials.
+Compared to 1881, it is clear that far more women were working in 2011, as far more of their occupations were recorded.

 Demography

-According to the 2011 census, 71.3% of the population of Tingrith are over the age of 30.
+According to the 2011 census, 71.3% of the population of Tingrith were over the age of 30.

-The ethnic make up of the area is predominantly white; 89.5% of the population in this area are White (English, Welsh, Scottish or Northern Irish).
-The rest of the population are White Irish (3.3%), White Other (2.6%), Mixed Ethnic Group- White and Black Caribbean (1.3%), Mixed ethnic group- other (0.7%), Asian/Asian British- Indian (2%) and Black British- Caribbean (0.7%).
+The ethnic make up of the area was predominantly white; 89.5% of the population in this area were White (English, Welsh, Scottish or Northern Irish).
+The rest of the population were White Irish (3.3%), White Other (2.6%), Mixed Ethnic Group- White and Black Caribbean (1.3%), Mixed ethnic group- other (0.7%), Asian/Asian British- Indian (2%) and Black British- Caribbean (0.7%).

 The area had a larger population around the 1870s of approximately 210 residents, the population then dipped to approximately 110 residents just less than 100 years later, around 1960.
-This then rose steadily to today's population of 153 residents.
+This then rose steadily to 153 residents in 2011, and 161 in 2021.